smaurice69/cai2/TRAINING_GUIDE.md

      --training-history nnue/models/history \
      --results logs/results.jsonl \
      --pgn logs/selfplay.pgn \
-     --verbose
+     --verboselite
    ```
 2. The orchestrator automatically streams search telemetry (with `--verbose`), saves the continually updated network to `nnue/models/chiron-selfplay-latest.nnue`, and writes snapshot checkpoints to `nnue/models/history/` every optimisation step.
 This ensures each training run builds on the previous weights instead of starting from scratch.
+Swap `--verboselite` for `--verbose` if you only need to know when games finish without the detailed move trace.

 ## 3. Grow the Training Dataset